ingen-lab/Ruth/Mesh/Avatar Ruth/Sundance Haiku/RC3_Edits/Readme.txt

-NOTE: This has been superseded by more recent files in the directory: Sundance Haiku/RC3_Edits/RC3_Final.
+NOTE: The information & files in this directory has been superseded by more recent files in the directory: Sundance Haiku/RC3_Edits/RC3_Final.
 Use those instead.
-This has been left to keep a paper (digital?) trail of changes.
+I left the contents of this directory to keep a paper trail of changes.

 Edits and Changes